nodejs/admin/Moderation-Policy.md

 Moderation team members are Collaborators who self-nominate or are nominated by the TSC.
 Team members must be approved by the TSC with annual recertification.
 If there are no objections after seven days, the nomination is automatically accepted.
-If there are objections to a specific nomination, then a simple majority vote of the TSC in favor of the nomination is required.
+If there are objections to a specific nomination, then a TSC vote in favor of the nomination is required.

 *Onboarding*